ebook, 1050 pages.

 This isn’t your typical fiction novel.
-It’s an all encompassing book that covers a few genres: dystopia, romance, mystery and fantasy.
-Set in the 1980’s in Japan, a young woman named Aomame discovers that she has crossed over into a parallel universe.
+It’s an all-encompassing book that covers a few genres: dystopia, romance, mystery and fantasy.
+Set in the 1980s in Japan, a young woman named Aomame discovers that she has crossed over into a parallel universe.
 She aptly names it 1Q84, the “Q” meaning question mark.
-Meanwhile math teacher and aspiring writer, Tengo, is agreeing to a sketchy ghostwriting assignment that introduces him to the strange and remarkable girl named Fukaeri.
-After some defining experiences in a religious cult, Fukaeri has pressing need to tell her story.
-For Tengo, something about writing this young girl’s story and her beliefs start to awaken something in him and he knows that even if he is discovered as the ghost writer of her story, it is essential that he writes it.
+Meanwhile, a math teacher and aspiring writer, Tengo, is agreeing to a sketchy ghostwriting assignment that introduces him to the strange and remarkable girl named Fukaeri.
+After some defining experiences in a religious cult, Fukaeri has a pressing need to tell her story.
+For Tengo, something about writing this young girl’s story and her beliefs starts to awaken something in him and he knows that even if he is discovered as the ghostwriter of her story, it is essential that he writes it.
 Tengo’s timid life begins to awaken.
-The plot lines between Aomame and Tengo begin to merge as you learn that they once knew each other as school children and shared a moment that has marked both of them.
+The plotlines between Aomame and Tengo begin to merge as you learn that they once knew each other like school children and shared a moment that has marked both of them.
 They don’t know it, but they have since yearned and thought of each other since that day.
 Connected to each other, both Aomame and Tengo have a major part to play in the unfolding of Fukaeri’s story and the world of 1Q84.

 In terms of recommendations, if you like Murakami then I would definitely read this book!
 If you’re considering reading Murakami for the first time, I think I would hold off on this one and try perhaps, Colorless Tsukuru Tazaki and His Years of Pilgrimage first.
 Overall, this book is going on my life of favourites, something I haven’t done in almost 4 years!